yusTheHacker/AboutMe/README.md

-# <name of app>
+# About me app

 An Android application that displays a short bio about a person.

 Submitted by: Yusley Rosabal Espinosa

-Time spent: <time>
+Time spent: 3 hours

 ## User Stories

 The following **required** functionality is complete:

-* [ ] Implement LinearLayout view group with nested ScrollView.
+* [x] Implement LinearLayout view group with nested ScrollView.
-* [ ] Create and use resources for dimensions, styles, colors, and font.
+* [x] Create and use resources for dimensions, styles, colors, and font.
-* [ ] Use data binding to improve efficiency.
+* [x] Use data binding to improve efficiency.
-* [ ] App displays a scrollable bio and displays a nickname when button is clicked.
+* [x] App displays a scrollable bio and displays a nickname when button is clicked.

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] Create a button.
+* [x] Hide the screen keyboard
+* [x] Create a plain text where the user may type his/her nickname
+* [x] Hide the typed nickname text and show it as an uneditable text

 ## Video Walkthrough